 Whether you are starting fresh, improving or rebranding, this is how to go about branding your business.
 When you’re first getting ready and employing a designer or branding specialist, it can be difficult to know where to start.
-I have listed five basic elements to ask for and resources to get them from yourself if you want to go the cheaper route.
+I have listed five basic elements to ask for along with resources to access yourself if you want to go the cheaper route.
 When it comes to branding your business, I would highly recommend employing professionals from the outset so these tools are to help you decide what to direct the professional to do.

 Branding your business is so much more than the visual elements, it is also about the tone of voice and your methods of marketing.
 These will be covered in future blogs over the next few weeks.